Page updated Dec 7, 2023

 16);

-Community CDK Resources
+Community CDK resources

 The Construct Hub is a community-driven catalog of reusable infrastructure components.
 It is a place for developers to discover and share reusable patterns for AWS CDK, maintained by AWS.

-In addition, the Example projects using the AWS CDK repository contains a number of examples of reusable CDK constructs.
+In addition, the example projects using the AWS CDK repository contains a number of examples of reusable CDK constructs.